amigos-dev/aws-step-activity/README.md

 ------------

-Python package `aws-step-activity` provides a command-line tool as well as a runtime API for managing and accessing AWS stepfunction state machines, activities, and executions, and for implementing activity task workers.
+Python package `aws-step-activity` provides a command-line tool as well as a runtime API for managing and accessing AWS stepfunction state machines, activities, jobs (stepfunction executions), and tasks (activity work items), and for implementing activity task workers.

 Some key features of aws-step-activity: